hzget/hzget.github.io/notes/english/abstract.md

 ### Reading Comprehension

+#### Text 1

+These days Internet is reshaping the spying profession.
+It has given birth to a whole industry of point-and-click spying, the so-called "open-source intelligence".

 #### Text 2

 Animal rights misinformation confuses the public and threatens advances in health care.
-Scientists must communicate with the public and make clear the connection between animal research and health care.
+Scientists must communicate more with the public and make clear the connection between animal research and health care.